 On the other hand, aggressive driving rose in Period 2, and then fell for the next two-week period.
 But after that, it has been consistently above that which might be expected (i.e., the all crash level).
+It has fallen favorably in the most recent two-week period.

 This is a time of considerable frustration on the roadways for many people.
 We appeal to everyone to be patient and have consideration for other drivers on the road.
 Driving aggressively is not going to get you there any quicker, and it might not get you there at all.